My name is Sarah Abigail Pearson (BA Hons, MA) and I am Pear Projects!

 Whilst completing my thesis for the Masters Degree I started to pop back to my roots in Bedfordshire where I am based.
 During this time I co-founded and was the co-director of Mergination Projects, a small company compiled of myself and Kiri Fitzgerald, an old school friend.
 Mergination Projects offered dance and drama workshops for children and teens in the school holidays for over two years before we parted ways to concentrate on our individual businesses.
 This was a great stepping stone for me while I finished my thesis (and afterwards!) and was the push I needed to start Pear Projects and build it to become what it is today.
 As soon as my MA degree was completed and I moved home I began providing Movement Mobility classes for the elderly throughout the Bedfordshire/Hertfordshire area.
-Something that began as a few care homes in my spare time aimed at getting older adults to move has grown into a fully functioning part of my business until I finally stopped the session in 2019, after 9 years!
-The classes were tailored to the residents of the many homes I get to visit and are aimed towards creating a fun relaxed atmosphere where the participants can work the body at their own pace.
+Something that began as a few care homes in my spare time aimed at getting older adults to move grew into a fully functioning part of my business until I finally stopped the session in 2019, after 9 years!
+The classes were tailored to the residents of the many homes I got to visit and were aimed towards creating a fun relaxed atmosphere where the participants can work the body at their own pace.

 Along the way I have also worked in art administration, having volunteered for Teresa Jones in the Education and Outreach Department at The Grove Theatre (Dunstable) for over a year until Pear Projects consumed all my time.
 The amazing Frantic Assembly also had me as their Intern during the Autumn of 2011 where I supported Inga Hirst in the Education Department.
 The time spent working for such a high profile company was invaluable and taught me that I could lead my own business.
-I was approached by Alter Ego and I started to teach a weekly contemporary dance class (release technique) which was great fun.
+I was also approached by Alter Ego to return and teach a weekly contemporary dance class (release technique) which was great fun.
 I also babysat the contemporary dance company for several months until I started working in London.